genestack/public-odm-docs/00. Packages to install/1. Genestack python client/README.md

    ![GetToken](Token.png)

-   You will receive an email with a link to your token, open the link and save the token for future needs.
+   You need to click on the "Create new token" button, so you will receive an email with a link to your token.
+   Please open the link in the email and save the token for future needs.

 3. Set up your account with the Genestack Python client from a console
    ```shell